axelmm/ufront-iso/README.md

 `> haxelib install detox`

+This will automatically isntall other dependencies, like `tink_core` and `tink_macro`.
 The Pushstate library is currently included in the /src directory.

 Thanks
 ------
 All credits to [Jason O'Neil](https://github.com/jasononeil/) (who is maintaining Ufront, Pushstate and Detox), and [Franco Ponticelli](https://github.com/fponticelli) and [Andreas Söderlund](https://github.com/ciscoheat) who started the ufront project.
+Also [Juraj Kirchheim](https://github.com/back2dos) for the super userful Tinkerbell library.